 When performing automation testing for an application, then test automation tool and Application Under Test(AUT) shall work concurrently and parallel to each other i.e. in a synchronized way.

-First type of wait is Timeout property of the Web building blocks which is a dynamic wait i.e. if the action is completed prior to 10 seconds, the "success" connector will execute.
-This timeout frame is in seconds and it can be used in scenario where suppose you are opening a URL of the web page which takes 20 seconds to settle in the browser.
-If you have provided timeout seconds less than 20 seconds than, while the execution of the block, user will face Timeout exception in the test run log.
+The first type of wait is Timeout property of the Web building blocks which is a dynamic wait i.e. if the action is completed prior to 10 seconds, the "success" connector will execute.
+This timeout frame is in seconds and it can be used in scenarios where suppose you are opening a URL of the web page which takes 20 seconds to settle in the browser.
+If you have provided timeout seconds less than 20 seconds than, while the execution of the block, the user will face Timeout exception in the test run log.

 This wait is an intelligent wait as it tries to move the execution to the next block as soon as the element is found and do not wait for whole the timeout seconds frame to elapse.

 By default value of this timeout is 10 seconds.

 This is a property of the web building blocks which is used when the user wants that the DOM of a page shall be settled first before performing the operation that is been intended in that building block of LEAPWORK.